 Indeed it is!
 From a teacher's point of view we would love it if every parent did the following:

-- Provide school routine in a morning so children are not late or hungry.
+- Provide a calm morning routine so children are not late or hungry

 - Read to your child every evening.
 Never stop! (well, maybe in their teens if you have to!)